raygun101/MarkupKit/README.md

     + (void)applyPropertyValues:(NSDictionary *)properties toView:(UIView *)view;

-`LMViewBuilder` uses this method internally to configure view instances declared in markup, but it can also be called by application code to set property values for dynamically-generated views.
+`LMViewBuilder` uses this method internally to configure view instances declared in markup, but it can also be called by application code to set property values for dynamically generated views.

 See _LMViewBuilder.h_ for more information.

 ## LMTableView and LMTableViewCell
-The `LMTableView` and `LMTableViewCell` classes facilitate the declaration of a table view's content in markup. `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically-defined collection of table view sections.
+The `LMTableView` and `LMTableViewCell` classes facilitate the declaration of a table view's content in markup. `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections.
 It is configured to use self-sizing cells by default. `LMTableViewCell` is a subclass of `UITableViewCell` that provides a vehicle for custom cell content.
 It automatically applies constraints to its content to enable self-sizing behavior.

 MarkupKit also provides extensions to the standard `UITableView` and `UITableViewCell` classes that allow them to be used in markup.
 These are discussed in more detail in a later section.

 ### LMTableView
-The `LMTableView` class supports the definition of statically-defined table content.
+The `LMTableView` class supports the definition of statically defined table content.
 It defines the following factory methods, which are used to create new table view instances in markup:

     + (LMTableView *)plainTableView;
     + (LMTableView *)groupedTableView;